 You won’t need any of this information in supporting documents for your mortgage in principle application, but you will when you apply for a full mortgage.

-Remember that even if you put an offer in with a mortgage in principle and it’s accepted, you’ll still need to go through a formal mortgage application to go any further.
+Remember, even if you put an offer in with a mortgage in principle and it’s accepted, you’ll still need to go through a formal mortgage application to proceed with your homebuying journey.

-Get in touch with us for more information.
-We know buying a home (especially for the first time) can feel like an overwhelming task.
+We know buying a home can give you plenty to think about - especially if it’s your first time doing so.
 Our advisers can help with every step of the process, including helping you secure a mortgage in principle.

 Your home may be repossessed if you do not keep up repayments on your mortgage.